What is terconazole?

 - If you are allergic to terconazole or any other medicines.

-- About any medical conditions you have or have had, for example, or yeast infections.
+- About any medical conditions you have or have had, for example, diabetes or yeast infections.

-- About anything that could affect your ability to take medicines, such as difficulty with remembering when to take medicines.
+- About anything that could affect your ability to use terconazole, such as difficulty with inserting a vaginal suppository or applying a cream to the affected area or trouble remembering a scheduled dose.

 - If you are pregnant or plan to become pregnant.
 Terconazole should not be used in the first trimester of pregnancy unless it is essential for your health.
-Terconazole may be used during the second and third trimester if the potential benefit outweighs the possible risks to the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of terconazole during pregnancy.
-Please refer to these guidelines for additional information. .
-Talk to your health care provider about the risks and benefits of taking terconazole during pregnancy.
-The
+Terconazole may be used during the second and third trimester if the potential benefit outweighs the possible risks to the fetus.
+Talk to your health care provider about the risks and benefits of using terconazole during pregnancy.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of terconazole during pregnancy.
+Please refer to these guidelines for additional information.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Terconazole may affect the way other medicines or products work, and other medicines or products may affect how terconazole works.
 Ask your health care provider if there are interactions between terconazole and the other medicines you take.